Professor in Virology and Immunology

 Research

--how cells distinguish viral from endogenous nucleic acids
+How do cells distinguish pathogenic viral nucleic acids from non-pathogenic endogenous nucleic acids?

--how the immune response against double-stranded RNA is generated and amplified
+How is the inflammatory innate immune response against viral double-stranded RNA in the cytosol generated and amplified?

--how cells recognize and silence integrated viral DNA
+How do cells recognize and silence the expression of integrated viral DNA?

 Publications